box/developer.box.com/content/guides/embed/box-view/create-preview.md

 To set up the Preview Element with a file stored within your App Token application, replace the placeholders in the code sample with the following:

-* FILE_ID: The ID of the file uploaded to the app token application, which may be obtained from the object returned when uploading the file.
+* `FILE_ID`: The ID of the file uploaded to the app token application, which may be obtained from the object returned when uploading the file.
-* ACCESS_TOKEN: The primary access token set up when configuring the application or a downscoped version of the token.
+* `ACCESS_TOKEN`: The primary access token set up when configuring the application or a downscoped version of the token.

 <Message type='warning'>